aokray/F4A/README.md

         2.)
 To ensure that the results of the algorithm are *static*, so we can load them into/out of the database for faster lookup times.
 This is very important for more complex algorithms

+5.)
+Set up the database
+- Open the db_init folder and run the "create.sql" file.
+This will make the necessary database tables.
+- Optional: Run the "load.sql" file to load in the Credit Default data set example

 # Roadmap
 Currently, the project is in a stable state and can be deployed locally.
-Spring 2021 semester begins February 1st, and my master's degree is my first priority currently.
-That said, I still plan on developing this application and deploying it by the end of May 2021.

 The roadmap for this project is tracked through a Notion project here: https://www.notion.so/F4A-645d588e7b194366b05855778bce17ea